Tiana-C/EduRPG/README.md

-# 🎮 EduRPG: The Ultimate Learning Adventure
+# 🎮 EduRPG: The Ultimate Learning Adventure ⚠️ PROJECT IN PROGRESS

 > **A Notion-based RPG that turns studying into a game.**
 > Track XP by completing quests, take damage from failed challenges, and unlock new chapters as you master topics.